 - Pat dry the steaks- Water is the enemy of a good sear on meat.
 Before you begin to sear the steak, you want to pat the outside dry with a paper towel.

 - Season the steak- Make sure you generously season your steak with salt (I like kosher salt) and fresh ground pepper.
-That seasoning will crust on to the outside of the steak when it sears.
+That seasoning will crust onto the outside of the steak when it sears.

 - Sear the steak- You want to give your steak enough time to sear and not move it at all.
 You want to cook the steak on both sides for 3-4 minutes depending on how well done you would like the steak.
 This yields a beautiful medium rare steak.

 - Remove the steaks- Add the steaks to a plate and cover for 8-10 minutes to rest.
 This allows the juices in the steak to redistribute and keep the steak juicy.
-There is also a little carry over cooking happening as well.
+There is also a little carry-over cooking happening as well.

-- Add Mushrooms, butter, garlic and capers- You are now into the sauce portion of the recipe and you want to cook the mushrooms until tender about 5 minutes.
+- Add Mushrooms, butter, garlic, and capers- You are now into the sauce portion of the recipe and you want to cook the mushrooms until tender about 5 minutes.

-- Add cognac- You want to add the cognac to the mushrooms and let the alcohol cook off and to pick up any extra bits of flavor in the pan for the sauce.
+- Add cognac- You want to add the cognac to the mushrooms and then let the alcohol cook off and pick up any extra bits of flavor in the pan for the sauce.
 The sauce reduces by almost half which should take about 3-4 minutes.

-- Plate the steaks- Now your pan seared steaks are ready and rested and you just spoon a little of the mushrooms and sauce over top of the steak and enjoy!
+- Plate the steaks- Now your pan-seared steaks are ready and rested and you just spoon a little of the mushrooms and sauce over top of the steak and enjoy!

 Steak Cooking Times

 When cooking steak, you want to figure out what temperature you like them at which will determine their cooking time.
-Meat will continue cooking after it is removed from the pan and resting.
+The meat will continue cooking after it is removed from the pan and resting.
 There is a safe cooking time for red meat so you want to make sure you always follow that guidance.
 Here is a chart to help you figure out how long to cook your steak for the right doneness.

 - Rare (red center all the way through and seared on the outside)- 120-130 degrees or cooked for about 2-3 minutes per side.